rtkarcher/remastersys/README.md

 * Your entire operating system and all user data, including all files; a comprehensive backup of your entire system (which can also be burned to a Live CD/USB of sufficient size).

-## Why can't I access the official project website?
+# Why can't I access the official project website?

 * April 2013 - Supporters announce end of further development for the Remastersys project; development forked to new supporters in advent of a new project, the [Black Lab Image Creator](http://system-imaging.blogspot.com/).
 * June 2015 - Original [Remastersys domain](http://www.remastersys.com/) has expired; now owned by Chinese online retailer, "Rema-Stersys."

-## How to install
+# How to Install

+### 1. Add the Repository to Your Sources

-Add the repository to your software sources:
+ Add the [repository](https://launchpad.net/~quizas/+archive/ubuntu/remastersys) to your software sources list:

 	$ sudo add-apt-repository ppa:quizas/remastersys

-If the above command doesn't work, however, you can manually import the key and add the
+If the above command doesn't work, however, you can manually import the key and add the repository with this:

 	$ sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys EFDF73BF

+The key can be found on the [repository's Launchpad page](https://launchpad.net/~quizas/+archive/ubuntu/remastersys) under the section titled *'Technical details about this PPA'*:

+	Signing key:
+	4096R/EFDF73BF

+	Fingerprint:
+	E03F7C2D7E25575C3AA24E3EEDF18CFBEFDF73BF

 	$ sudo add-apt-repository ppa:quizas/remastersys

+### For Ubuntu 14.04 (Trusty):

+To manually add the repository to your /etc/apt/sources.list:

 	$ sudo su

-### For Ubuntu 14.04 (Trusty):

 	# echo 'deb http://ppa.launchpad.net/quizas/remastersys/ubuntu trusty main' >> /etc/apt/sources.list
 	# echo 'deb-src http://ppa.launchpad.net/quizas/remastersys/ubuntu trusty main' >> /etc/apt/sources.list

 ### For Ubuntu 12.04 (Precise):

+To manually add the repository to your /etc/apt/sources.list:

+	$ sudo su
+	# echo 'deb http://ppa.launchpad.net/quizas/remastersys/ubuntu trusty main' >> /etc/apt/sources.list
+	# echo 'deb-src http://ppa.launchpad.net/quizas/remastersys/ubuntu trusty main' >> /etc/apt/sources.list

+### 2. Update apt-get & Install

+Once the repository has been added, update apt-get and install:

 	$ sudo apt-get update
 	$ sudo apt-get install remastersys remastersys-gtk

-The key can be found on the [Launchpad page](https://launchpad.net/~quizas/+archive/ubuntu/remastersys) under the section titled *'Technical details about this PPA'*:

-	Signing key:
-	4096R/EFDF73BF

-	Fingerprint:
-	E03F7C2D7E25575C3AA24E3EEDF18CFBEFDF73BF

 ## Application Preview